Video: Great medium, wrong application.

 Sure!
 Gifs are great to use in situations where one image isn’t enough, like when you need to demonstrate a very specific movement.
 For example, turning a lever or nozzle in a very particular way.
 In this case, a short animated gif is very effective at capturing this motion without affecting the pace of the learner.
 An instructional video, even if it’s ten seconds long, creates an uncomfortable amount of waiting time in a user guide.

-- Your instructions should use a combination of simple visuals and simple text.
+- Instructions should use a combination of simple visuals and simple text.

 - Procedural instructions must allow users to learn at their own pace.